-If you want to create valuable content for your blog (and readers), then keyword research is a great place to start, you can be sure that you are writing blog posts that really benefit people who are looking for answers.
-So let’s get deeper into how to do keyword research the right way.
+If you want to create valuable content for your blog (and readers), then keyword research is a great place to start; you can be sure that you are writing blog posts that benefit people looking for answers.
+So, let’s get deeper into how to do keyword research the right way.

 1. Explore Your Niche

-Before figuring out which are the best keywords for page optimization, try diving deeper to find out more about a topic or niche.
+Before figuring out which are the best keywords for page optimization, try diving more in-depth to find out more about a topic or niche.
 This will help gather ideas and discover hidden places for marketing and SEO strategies.